 Millard Falls was a local waterfall that really felt like one of the more family-friendly adventures when it came to waterfalling in the Southland.
 Not only was the hiking short and the terrain more-or-less flat, but it also helped that the falls had nice dimensions to it (said to be about 60ft tall).
 Moreover, the waterfall's distinguishing feature was the boulders wedged at its brink, which actually split the falling water into more-or-less of a contorted Y shape.
 Aside from the waterfall, the canyon scenery encompassing the falls was scenic in its own right as we were literally surrounded by impressively tall mountains with nearly vertical rock walls enclosing the canyon around us thereby providing that rugged beauty that you can only find in Nature when it's relatively untouched and unspoiled by people.

 And yet despite all these positive attributes, it had been a long period of about 13 years between our visits to the waterfall's base (where we were able to get the photo you see at the top of this page), which was not helped by the Station Fire in the Summer of 2009 that began a period of about six years of closure due to the risk of landslides in the burn areas as well as falling boulder hazards.
 Plus, Millard Creek required a certain degree of timing since its stream was considered to be intermittent according to our Topo maps from both National Geographic and Garmin.
 Indeed, when we first saw this waterfall way back in late 2002 (actually Julie and I visited the falls individually on separate occasions since 2001), it didn't really have that great of a flow.
 I'd attribute that to the late starts to the rainy season on each of those years.
-The one time that I did visit the falls in very good flow in the Spring of 2010, the trail to the bottom was closed.
-It wasn't until our most recent visit in early 2016 that we were finally able to appreciate the falls intimately from its base.
+The one time (before 2017) that I did visit the falls in very good flow in the Spring of 2010, the trail to the bottom was closed.
+It wasn't until one of our most recent visits in early 2016 that we were finally able to appreciate the falls intimately from its base.
 However, even on that most recent visit, its flow was limited despite being only about 3 dry weeks removed from the last series of storms creating snow in the San Gabriel Mountains.

-So given the couple of different ways to experience this waterfall (at least that I'm aware of), let's get into each method that we were able to accomplish.
+Anyways, so given the couple of different ways to experience this waterfall (at least that I'm aware of), let's get into each method that we were able to accomplish.

 Getting to the base of Millard Falls was the most obvious way to experience the waterfall.
 Almost everything about the excursion seemed to be relatively family-friendly as our five-year-old daughter was able to enjoy it while hiking under her own power with our supervision.
 As for the logistics, the hike was said to be about 1 mile round trip with very minimal elevation change.
 The hike took about 25-30 minutes in each direction (about an hour round trip), but we totally took our time, especially since we let our daughter set the pace.
 Now given that it was such a relatively easy hike, it wasn't realistic to expect to be at the waterfall alone for any long stretches of time.
 It's too close to the Los Angeles basin to be unpopular and uncrowded.
 If you're trying to avoid this, then it's probably best to not come on the weekends or on holidays.